MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

 ---
-title: 'Making Tax Digital - Submitting VAT Returns | Microsoft Docs'
+title: 'Making Tax Digital - Submitting VAT Returns'
 description: Business Central includes features to manage your VAT and comply with Making Tax Digital.
 This article describes how to set up and use these features.
 author: sorenfriisalexandersen
 ms.service: dynamics365-business-central